MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-python-tools.md

 #ms.custom: ""

 ---
-# Quickstart: Link Python tools and IDES to the Python interpreter installed with Machine Learning Server
+# Quickstart: Link Python tools and IDEs to the Python interpreter installed with Machine Learning Server

 **Applies to: Machine Learning Server 9.x**